The French Quarter

 Any stroll through NOLA’s distinctive French Quarter has the capability of taking you far away from what you previously perceived to be “American.”
 And yet, even when rooted in an assemblage of French, Spanish and Acadian flourishes, the essence of it all is still very Louisianan.

-Now, if you’re anything like us, after a couple of days soaking in New Orleans’ inherent charm, you’ll undoubtedly find yourself jonesing for further immersion into the “southern way of doing things.”
-An intriguing, and expressly revealing, way of doing just that is to leave the urban arena altogether and head on out to a bayou instead.
-(For all you city-folk out there, a “bayou” is the southern moniker for a swamp!)
+Now, if you’re anything like us, after a couple of days soaking in NOLA's inherent charm, you might find yourself jonesing for further immersion into the “southern way of life.”
+An intriguing, and expressly revealing, way of doing just that is to leave the urban arena altogether and head on out onto a bayou instead.
+(For all you city-folk out there, a “bayou” is an inlet off a waterway that ends, much like a cul de sac, at a swampy piece of marshland.)

 Okay, we know what you're thinking...
 Aren't the "Set of Drifters" supposed to be showing us things that are off the beaten path?
 What's with the "ghost tour," the "plantation tour," and now, a “swamp tour?"
 True, normally we would not endorse so many back-to-back tourist-based experiences, yet here in New Orleans, the activities on tap are so unique, and characteristic of their surrounding region, that it’d be a shame to miss them.
 Set of Drifters tip: If visiting for only a long weekend, we prescribe just one of these tour selections, saving the others for subsequent visits to New Orleans.
 (Trust us, once you get a taste, you’ll definitely be back for seconds!)